rbtote/AGRO/README.md

 # AGRO COMPILER

-## FIFTH DELIVERY
+## SIXTH DELIVERY

-This version includes the modular functionality for functions (declaration and call) and the needed new operation codes (era, gosub, endfunc and return [and their classes]) for the correct creation of all the needed quads.
+This version includes the handling of return values in functions that are not voids, as well as the functionallity for them in hyper_expressions (used for recursion).

 ## TODO
 * Cleanup the cube class